TP-Link Systems Inc. VIGI Series IP Camera

 How it could be exploited

-An attacker on the same network segment as a TP-Link VIGI camera can send a request to the camera's web interface or network service.
-The camera does not properly validate authentication, allowing the attacker to assume admin privileges and execute arbitrary commands or modify camera settings.
-No credentials are required.
+An attacker on the same local network segment as the VIGI camera can send a crafted authentication bypass request to the camera's web interface or management port.
+The camera fails to properly validate authentication, granting the attacker administrative privileges without requiring credentials.

 Prerequisites

-• Network access to the VIGI camera (same subnet or routable IP range)
+• Network access to the VIGI camera (typically TCP port 80 or 443 on the local network)

 • Camera must be powered on and connected to the network